 Shortly after the passage of NAFTA in 1993, the Clinton administration launched initiatives to establish NAFTA-style "free trade" blocs that would encompass the Western Hemisphere and the Asian-Pacific region.
-Negotiations for an Asian-Pacific regional FTA were proposed at the Asian Pacific Economic Cooperation (APEC) summit in Bogor, Indonesia, in 1994.
-However, the plans for both the APEC FTA and the Free Trade Area of the Americas (FTAA) unraveled, as major countries in each region came to loggerheads over the agreements' scopes and the model on which the pacts should be premised.
-With respect to APEC, this included Japan, Malaysia, Indonesia and others.
+Negotiations for an Asian-Pacific regional trade agreement were proposed at the Asian Pacific Economic Cooperation (APEC) summit in Bogor, Indonesia, in 1994.
+However, the plans for

 In late 2000, three of the APEC countries (Singapore, New Zealand and Chile) that were interested in pursuing the APEC concept of a regional Asian-Pacific FTA launched talks to establish what was formally called the Trans-Pacific Strategic Economic Partnership Agreement, or the Pacific-3 (P-3).
 Brunei later joined the P-3 talks.
-In 2006, an FTA, sometimes called the P-4 but formally named the Trans-Pacific Strategic Economic Partnership Agreement took effect.
+In 2006, a trade agreement, sometimes called the P-4 but formally named the Trans-Pacific Strategic Economic Partnership Agreement took effect.
 Its text was similar to NAFTA except it did not include chapters on financial services and investment (and also failed to include even modest labor and environmental side agreements).

 The U.S. Joins, and P-4 becomes Trans-Pacific Partnership under Bush in 2008: Built into the P-4 text was an agreement to restart talks on financial services and investment issues, which had been put aside during the initial negotiations.
 The Bush administration entered these talks and participated in three rounds of negotiations.
 In September 2008, the Bush administration notified Congress that it would expand its participation beyond the two sectoral issues and start negotiations to become a full member of the agreement, which was identified as the "Trans-Pacific Partnership."
-The Bush USTR sent a second Trans-Pacific FTA notice to Congress in December 2008, expanding the list of partners to include Australia, Vietnam, and Peru.
+The Bush USTR sent a second TPP notice to Congress in December 2008, expanding the list of partners to include Australia, Vietnam, and Peru.

 Obama administration and Trans-Pacific FTA: On Jan.
 26, 2009, shortly after Obama's inauguration, the USTR published in the Federal Register a "notice of intent to initiate negotiations on a Trans-Pacific Partnership (TPP) free trade agreement with Singapore, Chile, New Zealand, Brunei Darussalam, Australia, Peru and Vietnam, request for comments, and notice of public hearing."
 Shortly thereafter, on Feb.
-24, the Obama administration asked the Trans-Pacific FTA negotiating parties to delay indefinitely the negotiations that were scheduled for March 30, so that the new administration could appoint officials to the USTR and then review its trade policy.
+24, the Obama administration asked the TPP negotiating parties to delay indefinitely the negotiations that were scheduled for March 30, so that the new administration could appoint officials to the USTR and then review its trade policy.
 On Nov.
 14, Obama announced during a speech in Japan: "The United States will also be engaging with the Trans-Pacific Partnership countries with the goal of shaping a regional agreement that will have broad-based membership and the high standards worthy of a 21st century trade agreement."
 On Dec.
-14, 2009, Kirk sent letters to House Speaker Nancy Pelosi and Senate President Pro Tempore Robert Byrd notifying them of plans to initiate negotiations to form a Trans-Pacific FTA.
+14, 2009, USTR Kirk sent letters to House Speaker Nancy Pelosi and Senate President Pro Tempore Robert Byrd notifying them of plans to initiate negotiations to form the TPP.